ISAR Research Updates

 Previously, ISAR Steering Committee (ISC) members voted for 1 fully funded project and 4 academic projects.
 Henceforth from 2019, the ISC members will vote for 2 fully funded projects.

-Research topic prioritized by the ISAR steering committee for the second year 2019:
+Research topics prioritised by the ISC members for the year 2019:

-Comparative effectiveness across severe asthma biologic classes (Anti-IL5 vs Anti lgE) in patients eligible for both modalities.
+Comparative effectiveness across severe asthma biologic classes (Anti-IL5 vs Anti lgE) in patients eligible for both modalities (FIRE)

 The following research topics were prioritized during the ISC Closed session for 2019 and are open to researchers to join and lead.
 Submit your interest through our website or contact your country lead for further details.